hmjahid/hmjahid/README.md

 ### Hi there 👋

-### I am <h1>Md Jahid Hasan</h1> a passionate <strong>Front-End Developer</strong>.
-I am a detail-oriented and result-oriented person.
-I love my duties and responsibilities.
-I highly focus on my job.
-I am a quick learner and love coding.
-I love designing and developing Frond-End of amazing websites in <em>Linux</em> environment.
+### I am <h1>Md Jahid Hasan</h1> a detail-oriented and result-oriented FRONT-END DEVELOPER who loves his duties and responsibilities, highly focuses on his job, a quick learner and loves coding, designing & developing Frond-End of amazing websites in Linux environment.
 I am keen to learn new technology. <br><br>

 if (You want to know more about me) { <br>